Best resistance bands 2024 for home workouts, pull-ups and more

 Resistance tubes are great for full-body workouts.
 These tend to have handles at either end for gripping with your hands or, if you’re feeling extra flexible, your feet.
 The tubes come in colour-coded resistance levels along with add-ons such as hooks for specific exercises or for hanging from doors.

-Don't forget to consider price too.
-While resistance bands are an affordable piece of home gym equipment and definitely shouldn't break the bank, very cheap bands are more likely to be of a poor quality and won't last you as long.
+Don't forget to consider the price too.
+While resistance bands are an affordable piece of home gym equipment and definitely shouldn't break the bank, very cheap bands are more likely to be of poor quality and won't last you as long.
 That's why we've taken price and quality into consideration with our choices above.

 FAQ